 With regard to the economy, efficiency, and effectiveness, in light of the serious financial condition in recent years, the Board puts greater importance on these perspectives.
-With the objective of effectiveness, in particular, the Board actively endeavors to review the results of operations, projects and budget execution.
-In such cases, the Board conducts audits with attention to auditees' self-evaluation of their policies and various measures carried out by the government for efficient and effective implementation of administrative work and projects.
+With the objective of effectiveness, in particular, the Board actively endeavors to review the results of programs, projects and budget execution.
+In such cases, the Board conducts audits with attention to auditees' self-evaluation of their policies and various measures carried out by the government for efficient and effective implementation of projects.
 The Board also conducts audits with attention to the situations of the assets possessed by the State and funds developed by subsidies.

-When there is any problem with the implementation of the operations and projects and the budget execution, the Board thoroughly investigates the causes and considers measures for improvement and if needed, abolishment of the program itself.
+When there is any problem with the implementation of the programs and projects, and the budget execution, the Board thoroughly investigates the causes and considers measures for improvement and if needed, abolishment of the system itself.